shelovestechy/identity-lab/Entra-lab/06-application-access-model-crm.md

 This keeps the review focused on access level, not only application name.

+A good review should confirm both:

+- whether the user still needs the application
+- whether the user still has the correct level of access

+## Ownership questions

+Before giving access to an application, I should be able to answer:

+- who owns the application?
+- who can approve standard user access?
+- who can approve owner-level access?
+- what data does the application contain?
+- what can each access level do?
+- how often should access be reviewed?
+- who removes access when the user changes role?
+- what evidence should be kept after access changes?

+If these questions are unclear, the application access model is not ready to be trusted.

+## Security note

+Screenshots are not included on this page yet.

+Before adding screenshots to GitHub, I will review and blur tenant identifiers, user principal names, group object identifiers, application identifiers and any other technical details that should not be published.

+## Evidence to add later

+When screenshots are added, they should support the access model without exposing unnecessary technical identifiers.

+Planned evidence:

+- CRM user group membership
+- CRM owner group membership
+- example of standard user access
+- example of owner-level access

+The evidence should show the separation between standard users and owners, not expose the tenant.

 ## Practical takeaway

 Application access should be modelled by role and responsibility.